karthik-muth/https-karthik-muth.github.io-/municipal_councils/intro.md

 The Swedish national parliament and the 21 regional councils have all achieved gender parity.
-But not all municipal councils are equally represented by men and women, according to an analysis on the data from Valmyndigheten.
+But not all municipal councils are equally represented by men and women, according to an analysis on the data from [Valmyndigheten](https://www.val.se/).

-The analysis by Karthik Muthuswamy reveals the most unequal municipalities and parties in Sweden.
+This analysis reveals the most unequal municipalities and parties in Sweden.